hipe/tmx/lib/skylab/headless/doc/issues/133-headless-testing-conventions.md

 any given single "argument" (sorry) can have one of four permutations, that correspond to the four numbers.

+### the meanings of the numbers 1 thru 4 (as the "Y" term)

-here is the part where it gets mnemonicy: if we had a random string generator that spit out random terms (and this is what we imagine we are doing when writing tests), the 'Y' numbers correspond to the four categories that those strings would fall into, ordered by liklihood they are to occur (descending):
+here is the part where it gets mnemonicy: if we had a random string generator that spit out random terms (and this is what we imagine we are doing when writing tests), the 'Y' numbers correspond to the four categories that those strings would fall into, ordered by likelihood they are to occur (descending):

-1) an invalid "argument"-looking string (i.e not staring with a dash)
+1) an invalid "argument"-looking string (i.e not starting with a dash)
 2) an invalid "option"-looking string (i.e starting with a dash)
 3) a valid (non-option) argument term
 4) a valid option term

-(granted, it is a bit arbitrary and dependent on the particular syntax whether or not for e.g an invalid option-looking term is more likely to occur before a valid argument term, but as a point of workflow, because we always start our test driving with "input most likely to occur" and in this case it is an invalid argument (so we are already testing for we), we decide to round out the invalid categories before moving on to valid input).
+granted, it is a bit arbitrary and dependent on the particular syntax whether or not for e.g an invalid option-looking term is more likely to occur before a valid argument term, but as a point of workflow, because we always start our test driving with "input most likely to occur" and in this case it is an invalid argument (so we are already testing for we), we decide to round out the invalid categories before moving on to valid input.

 hence:     "0)    (no arguments)"
            "1.1)  (one argument, invalid)"